davidcmoulton/decodeuri/_posts/2017-11-17-building-a-pattern-library-for-scholarly-publishing.md

 - DISCO MODE! i.e. constant automatic changing of the viewport to random widths to see what breaks (music not included)

 It also has template- and page-level composition.
-This enables you to build up a sample page, illustrating how the patterns might work together.
+This enables you to build up sample pages, illustrating how the patterns might work together.
 From a technical perspective this is very useful for checking things such as a baseline grid, that can't be properly set on a pattern in isolation without observing it in a higher level context.
-It's also great for stakeholders engagement too!
+It's also great for stakeholders' engagement too!
 It can sometimes be difficult to communicate the value of a modular build approach to people who are used to thinking of the web in terms of pages not patterns.
 Being able to mock up a page with real patterns in can help with this.

 ### Principles
 Before starting work, we agreed a set of principles that would guide our approach to decision-making along the way.